lcouper/DogHeartworm/README.md

 - converted dog pop sizes to density (DogHeartworm_CountyPopSizes_2009_2021 datasheet)
 - ran pipeline for Ae aegypti

-## Working on ##
+## Next to do ##

+- q1: pdps for each species
-- running scripts for Ae. albopictus (starting with model fitting/ finding hyperparameters)
+- q2: run scripts for Ae. albopictus (starting with model fitting/ finding hyperparameters)

 ## Scripts workflow ##